 Verse 40 plainly uses the term “at the time of the end.”
 It then makes reference to “the king of the south shall push at him,” while it explains that “the king of the north shall come against him like a whirlwind…” What does this mean?
 Who are these kings?
 Who is this end-time king of the south?

 Anciently, it was Egypt.
 Rome seized Egypt and made it a province.
-Today, Egypt does not have a king and is a modern republic.
-During the intervening centuries, there has been no great king of the south.
+During the intervening centuries, there was no great king of the south.
 However, recall that Ptolemy III Euergetes did seize part of Ethiopia, as the king of the south in Egypt, in 247-222 B.C.

 Once again, only Ethiopia continued and remained independent in East Africa from the time of the Roman Empire.
 Therefore, no other country or government could fit as the king of the south—i.e., by having been a part of the ancient land controlled by the “king of the south.”
 Remember, verse 40 explains that the setting is the time of the end.
 The king of the south “push[es]” toward the north—or Rome.
 This occurred in 1895.
 At that time, about 10,000 men, under the Ethiopian King Menelik, came against the Italian army led by General Baratieri.
 It should be noted that Eritrea (north of Ethiopia) belonged to Italy, while southeast of Ethiopia was Italian Somaliland.

 One year later, in 1896, the Italian General Baratieri attempted to defend Eritrea against the Ethiopian attack.
 Over 11,000 people were either killed or taken prisoner.
 The greatly outnumbered and inexperienced Italian army was virtually destroyed in a battle fought over rugged, mountainous terrain.